-Chances are if you’ve stayed in a hotel recently you’ve noticed that little card on the vanity counter.
+Think back to the last time you stayed in a hotel.
+Did you notice a little card on the bathroom counter or towel rack?
 You know, the one where the hotel preys on your sense of environmental responsibility in an effort to get you to reuse your towels instead of sending them to the laundry.
 Ever think about why you did or didn’t choose to comply with their request?
-The authors of the book Yes!
-50 Scientifically Proven Ways to Be Persuasive, conducted an experiment and found that they could get 45% more people to reuse their towels by simply tweaking the verbiage on those cards.
-Noted author, Simon Sinek, conducted a similar experiment, changing the words on a New York panhandler’s sign, in turn increasing its impact five-fold!
+In Sell The Way You Buy I reference an experiment where researchers found that they could get 45% more people to reuse their towels by simply tweaking the verbiage on those cards.
+Author, Simon Sinek, conducted a similar experiment, changing the words on a New York panhandler’s sign, in turn increasing its impact five-fold!

-So the next time you need to justify your price, defend a company policy, or position your solution against a competitor’s, summoning the word because might just be your mind trick you need!
+So the next time you need to justify your price, defend a company policy, or position your solution against a competitor’s, summoning the word because might just be the mind trick you need!

 3. Deliver your message with conviction!

-At my last startup, we had a saying, “often wrong, but never in doubt.”
-We used this phrase to underscore the conviction with which we executed our strategy and rallied both employees and customers behind it, even if that strategy required iteration from time-to-time.
-Indeed, conviction is a powerful force in the science of persuasion.
-Toastmasters international speaker, Mohammed Qahtani, masterfully employed this tactic in his 2015 World Championship winning talk, The Power of Words.
-In it he asserts how “words when said and articulated in the right way can change someone’s mind, they can alter someone’s belief.”
+Conviction is a powerful force in the science of persuasion.
+Toastmasters international speaker, Mohammed Qahtani, masterfully employed this tactic in his World Championship winning talk, The Power of Words.
+In it he asserts how “words when said and articulated in the right way can change someone’s mind, they can alter someone’s belief” (and uses a clever little example to prove it).
 Still, while the power of conviction may be well understood and very powerful in a sales context, summoning it isn’t automatic.

-In the hit sitcom, Seinfeld, George Costanza teaches Jerry to defeat a lie detector by invoking the convictive mantra, “It’s not a lie, if you believe it.”
+In the hit sitcom, Seinfeld, George Costanza teaches Jerry to defeat a lie detector by invoking the convictive mantra, “It’s not a lie if you believe it.”
 For most of us though, operating with fake conviction is as detrimentally transparent as a squeaky-voiced minor with a fake I.D. trying to buy beer at a liquor store.
 Conviction needs to reside within you and stem from real-world mastery and personal experience.
-The good news is while a personal experience is the quickest road to conviction, much like excitement, credibility, and lightsaber skills, conviction can be transferred.
+The good news is that while belief and experience are the quickest roads to conviction, much like excitement, credibility, and lightsaber skills, conviction can be transferred.

 Customer stories and data like usage metrics or industry statistics can all fuel your team’s conviction on a particular topic.
-Picking an enemy for your product or service (i.e. a polarizing message against a generally accepted practice or status-quo state that your solution address) is a tactic that can generate almost instantaneous conviction in your customer interactions (for example, in our last business our enemy was the dreaded annual performance review).
+Leading with what you believe is also a surefire way to instantly manifest massive amounts of conviction, as is picking an enemy for your product or service.
+In fact, taking a polarizing position against a generally accepted practice or status-quo state that your solution addresses can generate almost instantaneous conviction in your customer interactions.
 Regardless of the strategy, the key to delivering your message with compelling gusto is practice and familiarity.
 Nail that and your audience will be powerless to resist it!